 There are a few primary differences between a healthcare manager and health administrator, namely in the big picture roles and responsibilities.
 Healthcare administrators generally deal with more day-to-day tasks in healthcare, while healthcare managers oversee the direction of a healthcare system and organization-wide initiatives.

 Healthcare management is one of the fastest growing healthcare careers, with versatile employment options and ample opportunities for career advancement.
-In fact, employment for medical and health services managers is expected to grow by 20 percent through 2026, adding as many as 72,000 new jobs, according to the Bureau of Labor Statistics (BLS).
-Find the average salary for a healthcare manager in your state.
+In fact, employment for medical and health services managers is expected to grow by 32 percent through 2029, according to the Bureau of Labor Statistics (BLS).* Find the average salary for a healthcare manager in your state.

 In addition to enjoying the benefits of job security, healthcare managers also make a decent salary.
-BLS data shows that the median annual wage for healthcare managers was $99,730 in 2018, with the top 10 percent of workers earning more than $182,600.
+BLS data shows that the median annual wage for healthcare managers was $104,280 in 2020.*

 These factors make healthcare management a highly desirable field.
 U.S. News ranked Healthcare Manager #1 on its list of Best Business Jobs for 2021.